 HIPAA (Health Insurance Portability and Accountability Act)

 The Health Insurance Portability and Accountability Act is a federal law implemented in 1996 to specifically protect one’s sensitive health information.
-Under this national standard, this sensitive health information cannot be shared without a patient’s knowledge or consent.
+Under this national standard, this kind of sensitive health information cannot be shared without a patient’s knowledge or consent.

 Callzilla is HIPAA compliant, which means we adhere to the HIPAA Privacy Rule and Security Rule.
 The Privacy Rule safeguards protected health information (PHI) with a list of standards that address the use and disclosure of individuals’ health information.
 This covers healthcare providers, health plans, healthcare clearinghouses, and business associates.